AxonDesigns/custom_window/README.md

 ## Acknowledgments

-This package was made in the pursuite of having a simple way to implement custom windows, with all the features possible.
+This package was made in the pursuit of having a simple way to implement custom windows, with all the customizations possible.

 ---